Greece Moments Greece Moments

 View of Potamia Bay

-Hiking enthusiasts can visit the remains of the medieval capital of Kythnos, the Oria Kastro, also called Kastro of Katakefalo.
-It is located on a rocky outcrop above the sea to the northwest.
-From Loutra it is about 4 km to the Kastro, you should plan at least 1.5 hours each way and have enough water in your luggage.
+Hiking enthusiasts can visit the remains of the medieval capital of Kythnos, Oria Kastro, also known as the Kastro of Katakefalo.
+It sits on a rocky outcrop above the sea to the northwest.
+From Loutra it is about 4 km to the Kastro — allow at least 1.5 hours each way and make sure you carry enough water.

 Katakefalos Insel Kythnos Ziegen